-Admittedly the example does not describe a realistic situation.
-As far as the authors know in reality there is no medical condition similar to that described above.
-However, our fictitious example is sufficient as a direct refutation of the idea that a rational decision maker must obey the substitution axiom.
+Our example is sufficient as a direct refutation of the idea that a rational decision maker must obey the substitution axiom.
 This direct refutation complements an earlier finding in this section.
 Our earlier finding is that the substitution axiom of Kreps and Porteus (1978) and the limit property, together with some uncontroversial assumptions on the preference order, jointly preclude preferences from depending on resolution times.